Rivers Angels F.C.

-Rivers Angels F.C. (formerly Larry Angels F.C.) is a Nigerian football club based in Port Harcourt, Rivers State.
-They play in the Nigeria Women Premier League, the top flight division in the female soccer league system.
+Rivers Angels F.C. (formerly Larry Angels F.C.) is a Nigerian professional football club based in Port Harcourt, Rivers State in Nigeria.
+They play in the Nigeria Women Premier League, the top flight in the national female soccer league pyramid.

 History

 The club was established as Larry Angels F.C. in 1986 by Prince Lawrence Ezeh, a native of Mbaise in Imo State.
 In 1991, the government of Rivers State took control of the club through the first lady of the state, Mrs Abbe.
 They came tops at the introduction of female football at the National Sports Festival, held in the then capital, Lagos State in 1989.
 They also won the maiden edition of Olu of Warri cup held in Warri, Delta State.
 Nigerian Olympic gold medalist, Chioma Ajunwa was the captain of the team between 1988 and 1990.